Beaconstac/Android-SDK/README.md

 <string name="background_notification_title">Notification title</string>
 <string name="background_notification_subtitle">Notification subtitle</string>

+Please add a drawable resource named ic_launcher to override the default icon for the persistent notification when the scan runs in background.
 ```

 You can find more information and example usage in the `BeaconstacExample` app contained in the `examples` directory of this repo.